MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_pd_buffer.md

 ## -struct-fields

 ### -field NextPDBuffer

 A pointer to the next <b>PD_BUFFER</b> structure in the queue.

+### -field _PD_BUFFER

 ### -field NextPartialPDBuffer

 A pointer to the next partial <b>PD_BUFFER</b> structure in the queue.

+### -field MetaDataV0

+### -field MetaDataV0.RxFilterContext

+The provider sets this to the filter context value obtained
+                from the matched filter that steered the packet to the receive queue.
+Filter context values are specified by the clients when configuring filters.

+### -field MetaDataV0.GftFlowEntryId

+If one of the RxGftExceptionPacket or RxGftCopyPacket or RxGftSamplePacket bits are set, the RxFilterContext value is
+                overwritten with a GFT flow entry Id value.

+### -field MetaDataV0.RxIPHeaderChecksumSucceeded

+A common RX offload field that indicates if the IP header checksum succeeded.

+### -field MetaDataV0.RxTCPChecksumSucceeded

+A common RX offload field that indicates if the TCP checksum succeeded.

+### -field MetaDataV0.RxUDPChecksumSucceeded

+A common RX offload field that indicates if the UDP checksum succeeded.

+### -field MetaDataV0.RxIPHeaderChecksumFailed

+A common RX offload field that indicates if the IP header checksum failed.

+### -field MetaDataV0.RxTCPChecksumFailed

+A common RX offload field that indicates if the TCP checksum failed.

+### -field MetaDataV0.RxUDPChecksumFailed

+A common RX offload field that indicates if the UDP checksum failed.

+### -field MetaDataV0.RxHashComputed

+A common RX offload field that indicates if the hash is computed.

+### -field MetaDataV0.RxHashWithL4PortNumbers

+A common RX offload field that indicates the hash is computed with L4 port numbers.

+### -field MetaDataV0.RxGftDirectionIngress

+### -field MetaDataV0.RxGftExceptionPacket

+A common RX offload field that indicates this is a GFT exception packet.

+### -field MetaDataV0.RxGftCopyPacket

+A common RX offload field that indicates this is a GFT copy packet.

+### -field MetaDataV0.RxGftSamplePacket

+A common RX offload field that indicates this is a GFT sample packet.

+### -field MetaDataV0.RxReserved1

+Reserved.

+### -field MetaDataV0.RxCoalescedSegCount

+A common RX offload field that contains the amount of coalesced segments.

+### -field MetaDataV0.RxRscTcpTimestampDelta

+A common RX offload field that contains RSC and TCP timestamp difference.

+### -field MetaDataV0.RxOffloads

+RX offloads for this buffer.

+### -field MetaDataV0.TxIsIPv4

+A common TX offload field that indicates this packet is IPv4.

+### -field MetaDataV0.TxIsIPv6

+A common TX offload field that indicates this packet is IPv6.

+### -field MetaDataV0.TxTransportHeaderOffset

+A common TX offload field that contains the packet's header offset.

+### -field MetaDataV0.TxMSS

+A common TX offload field that contains the maximum segment size of this packet.

+### -field MetaDataV0.TxComputeIPHeaderChecksum

+A common TX offload field that indicates the IP header checksum is computed.

+### -field MetaDataV0.TxComputeTCPChecksum

+A common TX offload field that indicates the TCP checksum is computed.

+### -field MetaDataV0.TxComputeUDPChecksum

+A common TX offload field that indicates the UDP checksum is computed.

+### -field MetaDataV0.TxIsEncapsulatedPacket

+A common TX offload field that indicates the packet is encapsulated.

+### -field MetaDataV0.TxInnerPacketOffsetsValid

+A common TX offload field that indicates the inner packet offsets are valid.

+### -field MetaDataV0.TxReserved1

+Reserved.

+### -field MetaDataV0.TxInnerFrameOffset

+A common TX offload field that contains the inner frame offset.

+### -field MetaDataV0.TxInnerIpHeaderRelativeOffset

+A common TX offload field that contains the inner IP header relative offset.

+### -field MetaDataV0.TxInnerIsIPv6

+A common TX offload field that indicates the inner packet is IPv6.

+### -field MetaDataV0.TxInnerTcpOptionsPresent

+A common TX offload field that indicates the inner TCP options are present.

+### -field MetaDataV0.TxOffloads

+TX offloads for this buffer.

+### -field MetaDataV0.RxHashValue

+The hash value computed for the incoming packet
+            that is steered to the receive queue using RSS.

+### -field MetaDataV0.VirtualSubnetInfo

+The virtual subnet information.

+### -field MetaDataV0.Ieee8021qInfo

+The IEEE 802.1Q information.

+### -field MetaDataV0.GftSourceVPortId

+The GFT source virtual port ID.

+### -field MetaDataV0.Reserved

+Reserved for system use.

+### -field MetaDataV0.ProviderScratch

+A scratch field that the PD provider can use for its own purposes while the PD_BUFFER is sitting in the provider queue (in other words, posted by the client but not yet drained back by the client).
+Once the PD_BUFFER is drained by the client, there is no guarantee that the contents of this field will be preserved.

 ### -field PDClientReserved